FAQs

 Saturday School students follow Board of Studies syllabuses in 24 languages.
 These languages are assessable as part of their Higher School Certificate.

-What happens if a boy is removed from an external or online course?
+What happens if a student is removed from an external or online course?

-If a boy is removed from a course by the external agency or Newington for attendance, academic or behavioural reasons, the full cost of the course must be met by the parents.
-If a boy is voluntarily withdrawn from an external course before the final IB or HSC examinations all tuition fees for the course must be met by parents.
+If a student is removed from a course by the external agency or Newington for attendance, academic or behavioural reasons, the full cost of the course must be met by the parents.
+If a student is voluntarily withdrawn from an external course before the final IB or HSC examinations all tuition fees for the course must be met by parents.
 Course completion is entirely dependent on attendance and diligence.
-If course requirements are not met, boys may put their HSC or IB completion in jeopardy.
+If course requirements are not met, students may put their HSC or IB completion in jeopardy.